 A UUID is an identifier that is designed to be unique across both time and space.
 It requires no central registration process.
 The UUID is 128 bits long.
-Its format is described in RFC 4122, but the actual field contents are opaque and not significant to the SMBIOS specification, which is only concerned with the byte order.
+Its format is described in RFC4122, but the actual field contents are opaque and not significant to the SMBIOS specification, which is only concerned with the byte order.
 Table 10 shows the field names; these field names, particularly for multiplexed fields, follow historical practice.

-Table 10 - UUID Byte Order and RFC4122 Field Names
+Table 10 - UUID byte order and RFC4122 field names

-Offset RFC 4122 Name Length Value Description 00h time_low DWORD Varies The low field of the timestamp 04h time_mid WORD Varies The middle field of the timestamp 06h time_hi_and_version WORD Varies The high field of the timestamp multiplexed with the version number 08h clock_seq_hi_and_reserved BYTE Varies The high field of the clock sequence multiplexed with the variant 09h clock_seq_low BYTE Varies The low field of the clock sequence 0Ah Node 6 BYTEs Varies The spatially unique node identifier
+Offset RFC 4122 Name Length Value Description 00h time_low DWORD Varies Low field of the timestamp 04h time_mid WORD Varies Middle field of the timestamp 06h time_hi_and_version WORD Varies High field of the timestamp multiplexed with the version number 08h clock_seq_hi_and_reserved BYTE Varies High field of the clock sequence multiplexed with the variant 09h clock_seq_low BYTE Varies Low field of the clock sequence 0Ah Node 6 BYTEs Varies Spatially unique node identifier fields: time\low, time\mid, time\hi\and\version.

-Although RFC 4122 recommends network byte order for all fields, the PC industry (including the ACPI, UEFI, and Microsoft specifications) has consistently used little-endian byte encoding for the first three fields: time\low, time\mid, time\hi\and\version.
 The same encoding, also known as wire format, should also be used for the SMBIOS representation of the UUID.

+Although RFC4122 recommends network byte order for all fields, the PC industry (including the ACPI, 849 UEFI, and Microsoft specifications) has consistently used little-endian byte encoding for the first three